 More about me:

 In 2011, I received my B.A. in Biological Foundations of Behavior: Neuroscience from Franklin and Marshall College.
 I was pre-med for a long time thinking I was destined to become a pediatrician.
 But, alas, during the spring of my Junior year, I decided that wasn’t the career path for me, and switched gears.
 I knew I wanted to stay in the child development arena, so I applied to work as a Research Assistant at the Child Development Lab at the University of Maryland, College Park; I was accepted and worked there full-time for two years.
 I always knew I wanted to continue my education, but it wasn’t until this research assistantship that I figured out what that might look like.
 I decided a PhD would get me to where I wanted to be, so in fall of 2013, I began my doctoral program at George Mason University and in 2015 I received my M.A. along the way.
-Currently, I have about one year left in the doctoral program, and then I’m off to the next adventure.
+I graduated with my PhD in May 2018, and continued on to a post-doc at the University of Maryland.

 Even though I started this blog to give advice to students about graduate school, I am by no means an expert on this subject.
 I have never sat on an admissions committee, and I am not a faculty member.
 However, I have gone through the application process myself, and I have talked with many people about their experiences.
 I feel comfortable talking about my own experiences and the experiences of others, but these are by no means the only ways to be a successful graduate student or professional.
 My intention is for students to use this website as a resource; a good starting place for their graduate education journey.